 From Amar-Own work, https://www.pexels.com/es-es/@amar/

 The Metropolitan Cathedral of Mexico City is one of the most emblematic churches in the country.
 Located in the Zócalo, it is the seat of the Primate Archdiocese of Mexico.
-Its construction began in 1573 and lasted for almost 250 years, resulting in a combination of architectural styles including Gothic, Baroque and Neoclassical.
+Its construction began in 1573 and lasted for almost 250 years, resulting in a combination of architectural styles including Gothic, Baroque, and Neoclassical.
 The cathedral houses numerous works of art, including gilded altars and altarpieces of great beauty.

 - For more information about this church, visit the Catedral Metropolitana de la Ciudad de México website.